Registration journey

 4. Identity verification: After registration, customers may be required to undergo identity verification to ensure that their identity matches the information provided.
 This workflow is defined by the identity verification policy.

-5. MFA enrollment: Multi-Factor Authentication (MFA) enrollment is prompted, enabling an additional layer of security by linking an additional authentication method to the customer’s account.
+5. MFA enrollment: MFA enrollment is prompted, enabling an additional layer of security by linking an additional authentication method to the customer’s account.

 6. Account activation: Following MFA enrollment, the account activation step (if configured) finalizes the registration process by verifying an email or phone identifier before allowing a customer to log in.
 Account activation marks the transition from registration to an active, usable account state.
 There are two options available in the self-service registration settings: in-band activation (OTP via phone or email) and out-of-band activation (magic link via email).

-7. OIDC token or SAML2 response generation: Upon successful registration and activation, an OpenID Connect (OIDC) token or a SAML2 response is generated to facilitate secure authentication.
+7. OIDC token or SAML2 response generation: Upon successful registration and activation, an OIDC token or a SAML2 response is generated to facilitate secure authentication.

 8. Redirect: Finally, the customer is redirected to the appropriate destination based on the organization’s configuration, completing the registration journey.